Hunter and Central Coast Development Corporation

 Honeysuckle HQ

 On the city side sits the former Wickham School of Arts building, which has undergone repairs to give it the best possible chance of being repurposed.
-The remaining land provides temporary car parking until a future use is identified.
+The Honeysuckle HQ land provides temporary car parking while long-term planning for the site progresses.

 University of Newcastle